raspberrypilearning/archery/en/step_3.md

 ## Shooting arrows

-Now you will code your arrow to shoot when the space bar is pressed.
+Code your arrow to shoot when the space bar is pressed.

 --- task ---